-Kids' Creative Writing Workshops
+Kids' Half-Term Creative Writing Workshops

-Kids' Creative Writing Workshops
+Kids' Half-Term Creative Writing Workshops

-Eight new creative writing workshops for 8-11 year olds in Finchley, north London.
+Four new creative writing workshops for 8-11 year olds in Finchley, north London.

 These sessions will be held in small groups and are about fostering creativity, boosting confidence and having fun.
 We’ll write stories and poems as well as more unconventional forms, whether it’s a monster’s to-do list or a ship captain’s log.
 Every workshop will give children techniques for making their writing vivid, imaginative and engaging.